xrhan/timelapse/index.md

   </figure>
 </div>

-For future work, we aim to extend the conditioning mechanism to multiple keyframes, enabling users to provide sparse temporal anchors from which the model can interpolate the full timelapse sequence.
+For future work, it may be possible to improve the results with synthetic training data.
+It may also be useful to extend the conditioning mechanism to multiple keyframes, which would enable users to provide sparse temporal anchors from which the model can generate longer-context video.

 ## Takeaways
 Our key findings are:

-1. Existing first-frame conditioning I2V models can be easily **extended to any-frame conditioning**, enabling generation from arbitrary points in time.
+1. Existing first-frame conditioning image-to-video models can be easily extended to **anyframe conditioning**, which allows greater flexibility, enabling generation from arbitrary points in time.

 2. **dREPA regularization** can improve subject consistency and the physical realism of temporal dynamics with limited finetuning data.

-3. dREPA **generalizes well beyond training data**, producing high-quality results from images that are out-of-distribution, such as artistic styles.
+3. dREPA **generalizes well** beyond training data, producing high-quality results from images that are out-of-distribution, such as artistic styles.

-Overall, dREPA highlights the benefit of aligning first-order spatial-temporal representations rather than relying solely on framewise losses.
+Overall, dREPA highlights the benefit of aligning first-order spatial-temporal representations rather than relying solely on zeroth-order, frame-wise alignment.
 We believe this direction opens the door to more controllable, physically realistic video generation systems, with applications ranging from world modeling to digital art.

 ## Appendix - Implementation
 Pytorch code for dREPA loss.